—How weather may slow your new pool’s progress in surprising ways

 -Updated June 28, 2018

-Spring and summer are popular times for homeowners to update landscaping or install backyard amenities like patios, island grills, swimming pools, and outdoor kitchens.
+Spring and summer are popular times for homeowners to update landscaping or build backyard staycation amenities like patios, island grills, swimming pools, and outdoor kitchens.

 With this in mind, it’s important that pool contractors provide candid information to those considering a new pool or who have one underway.
 Knowing what could happen—and why—may not make your pool completion date come any quicker, but it can make the bad news a bit easier to handle.

 Wet Weather Problems: Rainfall can impact a job site in a number of ways, but more challenges arise during the earlier construction phases—after excavation, but before the application of concrete (gunite or shotcrete).

 Understand that inclement weather can slow outdoor construction.

 When it comes to building gunite pools, it’s an understatement to say that weather delays are an unpopular topic.